Halloween Cookies Recipe

 Ingredients

-• Orange and green gel paste food color, as needed
+- Orange and green gel paste food coloring, as needed

 Directions

-1. In the bowl of a KitchenAid mixer, cream together the sugar and the butter and salt with the paddle on medium speed until the mixture is light and fluffy.
+- In the bowl of a KitchenAid mixer, cream together the sugar and the butter and salt with the paddle attachment on medium speed until the mixture is light and fluffy.

-4. Separate the dough into three parts, one batch of 500 grams, leave natural color.
-Color 300 grams with orange gel paste food color, and color 100 grams green.
+- Separate the dough into three parts.
+Leave the the first batch of 500 grams it's natural color.
+For a pumpkin design, color 300 grams by mixing the dough with orange gel paste food coloring.
+Repeat the same process for the last 100 grams of dough, coloring it green.

-5. Starting with the orange color, form a log.
-Shape the log into more of a pumpkin shape by making a grove down the center of the log, tapering the bottom a bit.
+- Starting with the orange dough, form a log.
+Shape the log into a pumpkin shape by making a groove down the center of the log and tapering the bottom a bit.
 Remember the shape is only visible when the cookie is cut, so keep the general log shape, and manipulate it so it resembles the pumpkin shape from the front only.
 Use any real pumpkin shape for inspiration.
-Chill this until firm.
+Put the dough in the fridge and chill until firm.

-6. Roll the green into a log.
-Brush some egg white down the center of the chilled orange log’s ridge.
+- Roll the green dough into a log.
+Brush the egg white down the center of the chilled orange log’s ridge.
 Place the green log in the center of the groove of the orange pumpkin-shaped log, and create a form that resembles the stem of the pumpkin from the front.
 Chill this until firm.

-9. Cut slices about 1/3-inch thick.
+- Cut slices about 1/3-inch thick.
 You’ll need to cut past the end of the roll to start seeing the clear image.
-Place these on a lined cookie sheet or sheet pan, and bake in a preheated 350 F standard oven (300 F for convection).
-Bake just until set and barely light golden.
-You don’t want to add too much color to these cookies.
-About 8-11 minutes.
+Place these on a lined cookie sheet or sheet pan, and bake in a preheated 350° F standard oven (300° F for convection).
+Bake just until set and barely light golden, about 8 to 11 minutes.

 More recipes from Chef Penny: